-Semiconductor photocatalysis is a promising technology to tackle refractory antibiotics contamination in water.
-Herein, a facile in situ growth strategy is developed to implant single-atom cobalt in polymeric carbon nitride (pCN) via the bidentate ligand for efficient photocatalytic degradation of oxytetracycline (OTC).
-The atomic characterizations indicate that single-atom cobalt is successfully anchored on pCN by covalently forming the Co-O bond and Co-N bond, which will strengthen the interaction between single-atom cobalt and pCN.
-This single-atom cobalt can efficiently expand optical absorption, increase electron density, facilitate charge separation and transfer, and promote OTC degradation.
-As the optimal sample, Co(1.28%)-pCN presents an outstanding apparent rate constant for OTC degradation (0.038 min-1) under visible light irradiation, which is about 3.7 times than that of the pristine pCN.
-The electron spin resonance (ESR) tests and reactive species trapping experiments demonstrate that the 1O2, h+, •O2-, and •OH are responsible for OTC degradation.
-This work develops a new way to construct single-atommodified pCN and provides a green and highly efficient strategy for refractory antibiotics removal.
+Semiconductor photocatalysis is a promising technology to tackle antibiotics contamination in water.
+Herein, a facile in-situ growth strategy reloped to implant singleatom cobalt in polymeric carbon nitride (pCN) via the bi ntate ligand for efficient mic characterizations indicate photocatalytic degradation of oxytetracycline (OT that single-atom cobalt is successfully anchored on pCN by covalently forming the Co-O bond and Co-N bond, which will strengthen the interaction between single-atom cobalt and pCN.
+This single-atom cobalt car ten ly expand optical absorption, increased electron density, facilitate charge se d transfer, and promote OTC degradation.
+As the aráth optimal sample, Co(1.28)presents an outstanding apparent rate constant for OTC degradation (0.038 min-1) under visible light irradiation, which is about 3.7 times than that of the pristine pCN.
+The electron spin resonance (ESR) tests and reactive species trapping experiments demonstrate that the ${}^{1}O{2}$, h^{+} , $\bullet O{2}^{-}$ and $\bullet OH$ are responsible for OTC degradation.
+This work develops a new way to construct single-atom modified pCN, and provides a green and highly efficient strategy for refractory antibiotics removal.